-- access to staff cafeteria if required
+- Access to the staff cafeteria if required.

 Interstate outpatients and carer eligibility

-Interstate outpatients and their carers who live more than 100km from Canberra may be eligible for accommodation support through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).
+Interstate outpatients and their carers who live more than 100km from Canberra may be eligible for accommodation support through the NSW Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).

 Please discuss your options with your referring doctor or local Health Service’s IPTAAS Office.

 You may still use the accommodation if you are not eligible for IPTAAS.
 Please see the accommodation rates in the table below.

 Double occupancy per room

 Is there a reduction in room numbers with this move to Building 9?

 There will be a reduction in the number of on campus rooms from 66 to 24 in this interim solution, but average occupancy has been running at between 40 and 45 over the last few years.
 Canberra Hospital is one of only a handful of Australian hospitals to offer accommodation on-site.